mantidproject/mantidimaging/docs/user_guide/explanations/reconstructions/center_of_rotation.rst

 What is Tilt?
 -------------

-**Tilt** describes the gradual change in the COR along the axis perpendicular to the rotation plane (typically corresponding to the rows in a projection).
-It reflects any misalignment or non-uniformity in the system during the acquisition of the sinograms.
+**Tilt** describes the gradual change in the Center of Rotation (COR) along the axis perpendicular to the rotation plane (typically corresponding to the rows in a projection).Without considering tilt, the reconstructed slices may not align correctly, causing distortions or streaking artifacts.

-Why Tilt Matters:
+Key Points:
-  - Tilt accounts for the variation in COR values across sinograms due to physical or mechanical imperfections.
+  - Tilt is measured in degrees.
-  - Without considering tilt, the reconstructed slices may not align correctly, causing distortions or streaking artifacts.
+  - A tilt value of zero means the rotation axis is vertical, and the COR is the same for every sinogram.

-How Tilt is Used:
+  - Using the COR of the first sinogram and the tilt value, the COR for each subsequent sinogram is interpolated or extrapolated.

-  - Tilt is measured as the rate of change of COR across the sinograms.
+GUI:
-  - With the known COR of the first sinogram and the tilt value, the COR for every sinogram is interpolated or extrapolated.
+  - The GUI also displays **Slope**, which represents how far the COR moves from one slice to the next.

 Entering Known COR and Tilt
 ---------------------------